Bird deterrents can be split into two types, those that use noise and those that use visuals. The best products, like bird tape, combine both methods.

 For fake predators to be effective, you need to move them around every few days.
 If they stay still, the birds will quickly realise they don’t pose a threat.
 New grass seeds take around 2-3 weeks to germinate, so you shouldn’t have to spend too much time moving statues around your yard.

 An advantage to using fake decoys is that you can re-use them year after year meaning they’re cost-effective in the long run.

 One of the easiest answers to the question of how to keep birds from eating grass seed is to use bird repellent seeds.
 Bird repellent seeds are coated with a special coating that birds don’t like eating.
 However, some birds will get used to the taste of these seeds over time.

-Some natural, non-toxic bird repellents include garlic, cayenne pepper and peppermint oil.
-These repellents also work to keep other small pests away such as squirrels, racoons and even insects.
+Some natural, non-toxic bird repellents include garlic, cayenne pepper, and peppermint oil.
+These repellents also work to keep other small pests away such as squirrels, raccoons, and even insects.

 Using garlic is as simple as sprinkling a few crushed cloves around the grass seed.

 To use peppermint oil, mix a few drops of it with water and lightly mist your turf.
 Or soak some cotton wool in the mixture and then lay this over the grass seed.

 Another natural bird repellent recipe is cayenne pepper mixed with crushed red chilli pepper and water.
 The heat from the pepper and chillies is very effective at stopping birds from eating grass seed.Recipe for Red Pepper Spray Squirrel Repellent : Bugs & Pests Advice